gianfrancodemarco/site/content/posts/dumb-db-2.md

 ![Hash Index Insert](/images/posts/dumb-db-2/DBMS_WITH_hash_indexes_insert_time.png)

-However, we can see the benefits of having the index on query operations (with the primary key as the search key): queries are now extremely fast (same order of magnitude as the inserts), Moreover, the required time doesn't grow with the table size anymore, and a query on a table with 2000 rows takes the same time as a query on a table with 100k rows.
+However, we can observe the benefits of using an index for query operations when the primary key is the search key.
+Queries are now extremely fast—comparable to the performance of inserts.
+Moreover, the query time no longer increases with table size; a query on a table with 2,000 rows takes the same time as one on a table with 100,000 rows.

 ![Hash Index Query](/images/posts/dumb-db-2/DBMS_WITH_hash_indexes_query_time.png)